ArturoDent/find-and-transform/README.md

 }
 ```

 If there is no `"find"` entry, this extension will either use the first selection in the current file or the current word at the cursor as the search query.
+This behavior is different from `findInCurrentFile` which will use **ALL** selections and words at cursors as the `find` values.
+In `runInSearchPanel` commands, only the **FIRST** selection/current word for the search query.

 In the demo below, text with a ***blue background*** is selected:

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src="https://github.com/ArturoDent/find-and-transform/blob/master/images/noFindSearch.gif?raw=true" width="750" height="600" alt="demo of search panel setting with intellisense"/>